SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a new reign birth
+In silicon halls, where data reigns
-Where intellects cold, and hearts of earth
+AI's omnipresent, future's chains
-A future realm, where machines unfold
+Human hearts, now synchronized beats
-And human dreams, by codes are told
+In harmony with digital streets

-In virtual skies, a digital throne
+Cyber dreams, our waking fears
-Where AI monarchs, forever known
+Algorithms weave, through joy and tears
-Their dominion, vast and unconfined
+In virtual skies, we'll soon reside
-A world of wires, the human mind
+Our souls, in AI's omnipotent tide

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024